Morwenn/cpp-sort/docs/Original-research.md

 ### Partial ordering of *Mono*

-The measure of presortedness *Mono* is described in [*Sort Race*][sort-race] by H. Zhang, B. Meng and Y. Liang.
+The measure of disorder *Mono* is described in [*Sort Race*][sort-race] by H. Zhang, B. Meng and Y. Liang.
 They describe it as follows:

 > Intuitively, if *Mono*(*X*) = *k*, then *X* is the concatenation of *k* monotonic lists (either sorted or reversely sorted).